Sam-Mister/Pass-The-Pigs/README.md

-# Pass-The-Pigs
+# Roll-Pigs
-A quick simulator for the classic game Pass the Pigs
+A quick simulator for the classic game.